Abel Maldonado’s cannabis plant tests inconclusive

 Maldonado provided county code enforcement staffers with lab analyses he said proved the plants were hemp.
 He also offered documentation to show he was working with several agricultural research institutions, including UC Davis.

-Code enforcement permitted Maldonado to collect and take samples of his plants to Cannalysis lab, a Santa Ana based laboratory, for testing.
-In other enforcement cases, the county takes the cuttings, and sends them to a lab in an attempt to protect the chain of custody.
+Code enforcement permitted Maldonado to collect and take samples of his plants to Cannalysis, a Santa Ana based laboratory, for testing.
+Typically in enforcement cases, the county takes the cuttings and sends them to a lab in an attempt to protect the chain of custody.

-But the type of samples Maldonado provided could not be used to determine the type of plant.
-Madonado took trim (stems and leaves), not the tops of the plant which contain the higher levels of THC, to the Cannalysis lab.
+In addition, the type of samples Maldonado provided could not be used to determine the type of plant.
+Madonado took trim (stems and leaves), not the tops of the plant which contain the higher levels of THC, to Cannalysis.
 In fact, the seven certificates of analysis noted that only trim was tested.

 Still, county staff declared that the reports showed the plants were hemp.

 Maldonado’s claims that his farm is exempt from oversight because his plants are used for research.
 But UC Davis hasn’t received anything from his farm, a university spokesman said.